Monesichnus (Roselli, 1987)

 ENVIRONMENTAL SETTINGS: Constructed in soils in terrestrial environments including alluvial and lake plain settings.
 Commonly found in the upper parts of paleosols and indicate the vadose (unsaturated) zone.

-POSSIBLE TRACEMAKERS: Dung beetles; possible reproduction structures.
+POSSIBLE TRACEMAKERS: Dung beetles; possible reproduction structure.

 GEOLOGIC RANGE: Eocene-recent.

-ADDITIONAL REFERENCES: (Emended: Genise and Laza, 1998)
+ADDITIONAL REFERENCES: Emended: Genise and Laza, 1998

 Under Construction.
 Check back soon!